Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-TylerFoose/README.md

 ### part 4
 #### part I
 #### part a
-for this part i captured the address frame
+for this part i captured the address frame see I2C.Writebasic.JS
 pictures: https://imgur.com/a/tDMZ2kG
 #### part b
 when nothing is connected the i2c write function will continue to write to the arbatrary address
 #### part c
-when writing to an internal address there is a difference in what is captured the address the signal is sent to will acknowledge the master and recieve additional data however there is not much difference otherwise
+when writing to an internal address there is a difference in what is captured the address the signal is sent to will acknowledge the master and recieve additional data however there is not much difference otherwise. see I2C.Writetoaddress.JS

 #### part II
 for the read function please reference I2C.Read.JS